 Here are some tips to help you get the best out of this amazing machine.

 - Thanks for understanding the Aroma Snooze Sleep Aid is not a magic overnight fix for sleep issues and disruptions.
-It is a tool that can enhance a calm, age-appropriate nightly routine.
+It is a tool that can enhance a calm, age-appropriate sleep routines.

 - We recommend using all features of the Aroma Snooze consistently every night, all year round, in sickness and in health.
 For babies and young children, that can include day naps.